 New Apple TV 2016 release date rumours UK: When will Apple release the 5th-gen Apple TV?

-Our money is on autumn 2016, although Apple may choose to hold it back until the start of 2017 and make more of the product's 10th anniversary.
+We feel that Apple may choose to hold it back until the start of 2017 and make more of the product's 10th anniversary.

 Here's when the four generations of Apple TV launched: